About the VCE

 Students will receive the appellation of ‘Vocational Major’ on their VCE certificates upon satisfactorily completing the VCE VM program.

-A VCE VM student will be awarded the VCE without the VM appellation if they meet the minimum requirements for satisfactory VCE completion, but not the minimum requirements for the satisfactory completion of the VM appellation.
+A VCE VM student will be awarded the VCE, without the VM appellation, if they meet the minimum requirements for satisfactory VCE completion, but not the minimum requirements for the satisfactory completion of the VCE VM appellation.

 English requirement

-The minimum requirement English units may be selected from:
+The minimum requirement for English units is selected from:

 - Foundation English Units 1 and 2